 17 U.S. Code § 107 - Fair Use Exception

 According to the U.S. Court of Appeals, Second Circuit, "the issue of fair use . . . is the most troublesome in the whole law of copyright."1 Which is why we recommend to instructors to only rely upon the fair use exception defense as a last resort.
-The fact that UNT is a non-profit, accredited, state university does not, in any way, grant it blanket protection under the fair use exception.2 Fair use doctrine tries to ensure a balance of the rights of copyright owners and the public interest in freedom of speech but does not provide simple or straight-forward rules to determine whether a use qualifies as fair.3 Instead, you must evaluate your unique situation by applying the factors below.
+The fact that UNT is a non-profit, accredited, state university does not, in any way, grant it blanket protection under the fair use exception.2 Fair use doctrine tries to ensure a balance of the rights of copyright owners and the public interest in freedom of speech but does not provide simple or straight-forward rules to determine whether a use qualifies as fair.3 Instead, we must make "a qualitative assessment" of each of the four factors elaborated below," must be made an applied to your intended use of a copyrighted work.4 Your factorial analysis must be "combined without 'a mathematical formula at any step,'" and must consider the factors "holistically 'in the purposes of copyright.'"5

 Factors to Consider for Fair Use